The California Divide

 Other newsrooms will also participate in parts of the project.

-The journalists and reporting for The California Divide project are funded through individual donations and foundation grants to CalMatters.
+The California Divide project is funded through individual donations and foundation grants to CalMatters.
 Specific support for the project comes from:

 - The James Irvine Foundation

 - The Rosalinde and Arthur Gilbert Foundation

 Jackie Botts, reporter.
 Jackie is a reporter at CalMatters based in Sacramento.
 She is a member of Report for America and received her graduate degree in journalism from Stanford University.
 Contact: Email